Academic Calendar

 Declaration of a Major and a Minor

 Students declare their major at the time of application.
-Students declare their minor once they have started the program within the appropriate declaration window.
+Students must declare their intention to complete a minor before the end of their second year (or 60 credits) of study.
 Students may redeclare their major and minor if required.
 Students are advised to redeclare by the time they have completed 45 credits or earlier.
 Students are advised to seek advice from the Academic Advisor before redeclaring their major and minor.

 Breadth Requirement